 WHY? – Slightly more complicated.
 I’m a firm believer in the saying, ‘you can take the dog out of the fight but you cannot take the fight out of the dog’.
 Staying in Chicago is proving to myself and others that it’s OK to love your abusers.
 It’s ok to miss your abusers.
 Abuse cycles are filled with ups and downs.
 When things get calm, that’s when the body tries to sabotage itself.
 Withdrawal.
 Subconsciously, we look for ways to compromise our continued health and wellness.
 We are still learning how to be at rest.
 We are learning how to simply be.
 Having love for someone that hurt you does NOT mean they are allowed access to you.

 WHY? – It’s complicated.
 Love an abuser?
 Really, Jess?!
 Love an abuser.
 Yes.
 Everyone has the capacity to abuse others.
 Until one does the work to acknowledge the abuser within, they will abuse others.
 I’ve abused others.
 Others have abused me.
-The saying, “hurt people, hurt people” is one that is often said to justify or dismiss abusive behaviour.
+The saying, “hurt people, hurt people” is often said to justify or dismiss abusive behaviour.
 Supporting personal development and healing, a counter saying: ‘the abuser in me would never do anything to cause you harm.
 I’ve done too much work on myself to allow that to happen.’
 I’m able to understand people are doing the best they can.
 The plot twist is when the behaviour is targeted.
 If it’s the best they can, then it’s the same ignorant treatment to everyone.
 Unfortunately, that’s not always the case.
 When it’s targeted, it’s abuse, not ignorant or hurt behaviour.
 There is a difference.

 WHY? – The journey.
 Being at peace.
 Accepting myself and others for where they are.
 Not potential but actual or reality.
 In this exact moment.
 As I continue to expand my heart and love myself, I am breaking cycles.
 I am setting a new standard for future generations.
 I am creating a path and priotising health.
 The light cannot exist without the dark.
 Both are within, it’s not a case of ‘I do this because others did that.’
 It’s the battle within.
 Is the abuser within still causing harm to self?